thomasgazzoni/rxjs-ddp-client/README.md

 - use RxJs to handle the collection items in Streams
 - customizable Cache options to persist and load data from cache

-Thi library works well together with:
+This library works well together with:

 - https://github.com/yjmade/django-ddp

-## Difference with Oortcloud/node-ddp-client
+## Difference with Oortcloud/node-ddp-client version

 - Code rewrite using ES6 and Typescript (add typings and interfaces)
 - Using customizable storage system (minimongo-db or minimongo-cache dependencies are NOT required)